Lightroom Christmas Cards Templates and Free Christmas Word Overlays

 Today I want to show you how you can create a cute and simple card in Lightroom using our Free overlays for Lightroom!

-Follow these directions or skip to the video below to get started making your Christmas card now!
+Follow these directions to get started making your Christmas card now!

 Open Lightroom and find the photo that you want to use for your Christmas card.
 If you want to use more than one photo then you should consider creating a collection in the Collections Panel.
 Creating a collection is as easy as right-clicking on one of the collections already in Lightroom and choosing "Create Collection" and then giving it a name.
 You can just drag and drop photos from the Library Module into the collection.

 The Print Module is the second to last module in Lightroom.
 Open the Print Module.
-Choose one of the default Lightroom templates of one of the FREE PP blog/facebook timeline templates from the left-side in the Template Browser panel, or even create your own template!
+Choose one of the default Lightroom templates, one of the FREE Pretty Presets blog/facebook timeline templates from the left-side in the Template Browser panel, or even create your own template!

 In the Layout Style Panel (the top panel in the Print Module) make sure that Custom Package is Highlighted.

-Once you have the cell or cells added and positioned where you want it, drag and drop the image you want on the card into the cell.
-If needed you can reposition the image by holding down the ctrl/cmd key and then click and drag on the photo to reposition it inside the cell.
+Once you have the cell or cells added and positioned where you want them, drag and drop the image you want on the Christmas card into the cell.
+If needed, you can reposition the image by holding down the Ctrl/Cmd key and then click and drag the photo to reposition it inside the cell.

-Highlight the button next to "Use a Graphical Identity Plate" the move down and click on "Locate File".
-Here is where you'll need to remember where you unzipped and saved the FREE Christmas Overlays.
-Highlight the one you want to add and click "Choose" once your are finished.
+Highlight the button next to "Use a Graphical Identity Plate" then move down and click on "Locate File".
+This is when you will need to remember where you unzipped and saved the FREE Christmas Overlays.
+Highlight the overlay you would like to add and then click "Choose" when you have made your selection.